xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 ## Discretization

-The equation above is a _continous_,
+The equation above is a _continuous_,
 [partial differential equation (PDE)][PDE]
 In order to write a computer program to solve this equation, numerically, the first thing we need to consider is how to _[discretize][DISC]_